JamesAPetts/ohif-viewer-XNAT-plugin/README.md

     `gradlew.bat clean fatjar`

-    This should build the plugin in the file **build/libs/ohif-viewer-plugin-1.0.0-SNAPSHOT.jar** (the version may differ based on updates to the code).
+    This should build the plugin in the file **build/libs/ohif-viewer-plugin-X.X.X-SNAPSHOT.jar**
     Note: the fatjar command is currently required as EtherJ.jar is not currently hosted in a place gradle can find it, this will change in the future.